 “Heinsohn’s colorful, dynamic paintings synthesize abstract expressionism, surrealism and conceptualism, and draw inspiration from artists like Goya, Rauschenberg and Duchamp to convey a singular astuteness, both aesthetically and conceptually, that grounds his work firmly in the contemporary.”

 -Melinda Baker , FOR USA TODAY NETWORK – TENNESSEE

 Heinsohn holds a B.F.A. in painting and drawing from The University of Georgia.
 He moved to New York City in 1986 and lived and worked there for fifteen years.
 He has shown repeatedly in group shows with Allan Stone Gallery, most notable of which was the Summer Group Show of 1995 where he was included along with Willem de Kooning, Franz Kline, Eva Hess, Richard Estes, Robert Ryman and other notable artists.

 Richard currently lives and works in Nashville TN.
-In 2007 he received the "Critic's Pick" from The Nashville Scene for his solo exhibit at Estel Gallery in Nashville which included fourteen paintings.
-He was featured in The Tennessean for this exhibit.
-This marked Heinsohn’s return to visual art after a six year hiatus during which he focused on performing and recording music.
+In 2007 he received the "Critic's Pick" from The Nashville Scene for his solo exhibit, The Paradox of Change at Estel Gallery, which included his vibrant cratered paintings.
+He was also featured in The Tennessean for this exhibition, which raised questions about destruction, creation and transformation.